camdecoster/camdecoster.github.io/src/content/blog/jest-variables-test-execution-cycle.md

 });
 ```

-If you run this test, you'll see that the assertions from the first two passes through the loop fail (seeing an emitted position of `'right'`), while the third pass works.
+If you run this test, you'll see that the assertions from the first two passes through the loop fail (seeing an emitted position of `'right'{:js}`), while the third pass works.

 ```shell
  FAIL  content/posts/jest-variables-test-execution-cycle/failingLoop.test.js